Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 <br>

 # 📌 Ecommerce Chatbot
 An GenAI-powered customer service chatbot for e-commerce, built using **LangChain, Pinecone, Groq, llama3.3 70b model**.
 The chatbot provides product recommendations, processes orders, tracks shipments, and remembers past conversations for a seamless user experience.

 <br>

 ## 🎯 Project Overview
-## 1. Data Collection

-Implemented automated web scraping using Selenium to extract product information from Amazon Targeted diverse product categories including:

-Formal Shirts for men
-Sarees for women
-Watches for men

-Extracted comprehensive product attributes:

-Brand name
-Product name
-Rating
-Rating counts
-Selling Price
-MRP (original price)
-Offer percentage

-2. Data Cleaning and Preprocessing

-Performed thorough data cleaning and preprocessing on the collected dataset Handled missing values in ratings, rating counts, and other relevant columns Applied mode imputation to ensure data integrity and completeness

-3. Vector Embedding

-Leveraged NVIDIA's state-of-the-art embedding model "nv-embedqa-mistral-7b-v2" for vector representation Selected this model based on its top performance on the MTEB leaderboard Implemented embedding generation through the LangChain framework for seamless integration

-4. Loading the Embeddings to Pinecone Vector Store

-Transferred generated embeddings to Pinecone, a purpose-built vector database for AI applications Created a dedicated Pinecone index using Python Populated the index with product embeddings to enable semantic search capabilities

-5. LLM Model and Prompt Engineering

-Integrated "llama-3.3-70b-versatile" model via Groq through the LangChain framework Selected Groq for its significant enhancements in computational efficiency and response speed Developed optimized prompts with specific instructions and guidelines to maximize model performance

-6. Setting up RAG (Retrieval Augmented Generation)

-Configured the Pinecone vector store as an efficient retriever Established a robust document chain after LLM and prompt configuration Implemented a comprehensive retrieval chain utilizing both the retriever and document chain Successfully deployed a fully functional RAG-based chatbot system

-7. Flask Web Application

-Developed a web interface using Flask framework Created an intuitive e-commerce website with integrated chatbot functionality using HTML and CSS Delivered a seamless user experience that simulates interaction with a customer service representative
+### 1. Data Collection
+- Implemented automated web scraping using Selenium to extract product information from Amazon.
+- Targeted different product categories including:
+    - Formal Shirts for men
+    - Sarees for women
+    - Watches for men
+- For each category the below details has been collected:
+    - Brand name
+    - Product name
+    - Rating
+    - Rating counts
+    - Selling Price
+    - MRP (original price)
+    - Offer percentage

+### 2. Data Cleaning and Preprocessing
+- Performed thorough data cleaning and preprocessing on the collected dataset
+- Handled missing values in ratings, rating counts, and other relevant columns
+- Applied mode imputation to replace missing values as most of the columns are categorical

+### 3. Vector Embedding
+- Leveraged NVIDIA's embedding model "nv-embedqa-mistral-7b-v2" for vector embeddings
+- Selected this model based on its top performance on the MTEB leaderboard
+- Implemented embedding generation through the LangChain framework

+### 4. Loading the Embeddings to Pinecone Vector Store
+- Transferred generated embeddings to Pinecone, Pinecone is a purpose-built vector database for AI applications
+- First created a Pinecone index using Python and
+- Uploaded the embeddings to the index to enable semantic search capabilities

+### 5. LLM Model and Prompt Engineering
+- Integrated "llama-3.3-70b-versatile" model via Groq through the LangChain framework
+- Selected Groq for its significant enhancements in computational efficiency and response speed
+- Developed optimized prompts with specific instructions and guidelines to maximize model performance and response

+### 6. Setting up RAG (Retrieval Augmented Generation)
+- Setup the Pinecone vector store as an retriever
+- Created document chain after LLM and prompt configuration
+- Created retrieval chain utilizing both the retriever and document chain
+- Finally our fully functional RAG-based chatbot system is to be used

+### 7. Flask Web Application
+- Developed a web interface using Flask framework
+- Created an e-commerce website with integrated chatbot functionality using HTML and CSS
+- The final result delivers a user experience that is similar in a interaction with a customer service representative of a clothing company

 <br>

 # 🚀 Features